Koumo12/evaluationHtmlCss/Readme.md

 2- Events page

-    - creation of the table in which are listed the events to come.
+    - creation of the table in which are listed the events to come